Most people know that trying to own and control other people isn't Love. Politics is no different. Free will is sacred. Liberty is political Love.

 P.S.
 America was founded upon (Christian) enlightenment values of strong negative Liberty, loads of hemp, and opposition to usury.
 While it mostly included wealthy European American males at the time they got many basics of life and government right.
 Since then more and more demographics have been included, but at the same time we've slipped from many basics and the personal sphere has been severely compromised by big govs, coms, and orgs in the information age.
 Now is the time to make Liberty great again.
 Once we implement basic Liberty we will experience psychosocial mass healing.

-P.S.2 The 17th-century Ethiopian philosopher Zera Yacob proved enlightenment values are the fruit of Christian culture.
+P.S.2 The 17th-century Ethiopian philosopher Zera Yacob proved enlightenment values are the fruit of long-standing Christian culture.

 This is how I figure the logical conclusions of the aforementioned principles pan out in different areas and subjects.
 One can fully embrace the symbols and principles without agreeing with every conclusion I've come to.